errantSquam/guitarcade-speedup/README.md

 You can download straight from the repo or access releases here: https://github.com/errantSquam/guitarcade-speedup/releases

 ## How to Install
 **UPDATE: CHANGED TO XDELTA PATCHES FOR LEGAL REASONS.
 Please download xdeltaUI and patch them onto your .psarc files!
 Let me know if anything doesn't work.
-Will look into RSmod installer eventually.**
+Will look into a proper installer eventually.**

 **To use the mod**, go into the guitarcade folder of your Rocksmith 2014 install, find the relevant .psarc, and use the bundled xdeltaUI to patch your respective game.
 Please create a backup of the old file before you add your mod!
 (You can also rename the old file to \[name].psarc.bak and remove the ".bak" part if you wish to revert changes.)